Running a podcast sounds fun until the problems hit.

 When you’re putting together your podcast guest release form, there are a few key details that need to be clear as day:

-• Compensation: If applicable, make sure to specify what, if any, compensation is provided so expectations are met.
+- Compensation: Paid, voluntary, or somewhere in between.
+Make sure to specify what, if any, compensation is provided so expectations are met.

 Podcast Guest Release Form Template